sharovatov/teamlead/estimations_en2.md

 +-------------------------+
 ```

-IT estimation for time the team will spend on the delivering features:
+Dev team gives the following estimations for time the team will spend on the delivering features:

 ```
 +-----------+-----------+